connexcs/docs/docs/ingress-routing.md

 ## Channels

-Here you can place limits on how many channels are allowed through each ingress route.
+Here you can place limits on how many channels are allowed through each route.
 It is independent of any customer-imposed channel limitations, which still apply.

 ## Dial string